legend069/Gantry-Mounted-pi-camera/README.md

   strip the very tiny and fragile wires and solder them directly to the PCB. is a cheaper for parts. [tips](https://github.com/legend069/Gantry-Mounted-pi-camera/edit/main/README.md#tips-for-soldering-raw-dog)

+  note: to help with raw-dog method, i've created a extra [PCB](https://github.com/legend069/Gantry-Mounted-pi-camera/tree/main/gerbers/ready%20to%20order%20files/raw_dog_full_display_port) using this PCB and the normal raw-dog one you only have to cut 1 end of the cable. but since the display port wires get switched inside the cable, you need to figure what end is what before you cut it.

 i originally wanted this to be cheap, so i started off with cat5e networking cable. yes this does actually work but only over short distances.<1.5 meter

 ## whats the differences between the two?